 Mini Canes Day Off

-This does not qualify as a returning camper for the Mini Canes Summer Camp.
+Participation in Mini Canes Day Off does not qualify the camper as a returning camper for Mini Canes Summer Camp.

 Mini Canes Day Off is a fun, active, and educational camp designed to support University of Miami employees during Miami-Dade County Teacher Planning Days.
 This program offers peace of mind to UM working parents by delivering a well-rounded experience for their kids in grades K-6 (Ages 5-12).